Instant Pot Frozen Corned Beef

 - If you love easy and delicious meals, be sure to check out our Instant Pot recipes for even more tasty ideas!

-Frozen Corned Beef in the Instant Pot Recipe
+Frozen Corned Beef in an Instant pot

 Ingredients